How Much do NEMT Companies Make?

 Back in 2013, the average annual income of an NEMT business owner was about $46,000.
-Today the numbers are higher due to the increasing demand for non-emergency medical transportation services among individual patients, state needs, and overall development of the business insides.
+Today the numbers are much higher due to the increasing demand for non-emergency medical transportation services among individual patients, state needs, and overall development of the business insides.
 For example, affordable NEMT software solutions have increased the operational capability of companies, therefore increasing their overall income.
 More efficient and professional vehicles, better-trained personnel, and tools to help streamline operations have also helped the companies operate better and achieve greater profits.
 But first things first: let’s take a look at the cost of NEMT services and generalized information about income in different parts of the country.

 Non-Emergency Medical Transportation Rates and Income

 The rates that providers are paid for the trips they perform vary depending on region, state, day of the week, and time of day a patient is requesting transportation.
 Rates generally begin around $25 per ride and go up to $250 per hour excluding additional fees and charges that might apply (such as waiting time for $15-$30 per half an hour or additional mileage for $2-$10 per mile depending on the passenger’s mobility, the type of vehicle needed, and additional special needs that may apply, like supplying oxygen on board or an attendant to watch over a passenger or passengers).
 Off-hours and weekend services generally cost about 25% more while holiday service is up to 45% more expensive than the average rate.